yaojian95/Papers_Reading/papers.md

 ## Daily papers

 [TOC] Reinoization bump and recombination bump
+#### 6-29 S–PASS view of polarized Galactic synchrotron at 2.3 GHz as a contaminant to CMB observations
+- Polarized Galactic synchrotron and thermal dust signals are expected to have **some degree of correlation**, due to the same underlying Galactic magnetic field: cross correlation between the S-PASS and Planck maps at 353 GHz

 #### 4-30 [A new approach of estimating the Galactic thermal dust and synchrotron polarized emission template in the microwave bands](https://arxiv.org/pdf/2104.13778.pdf)
 - The simplicity of ILC is that it does not assumes anything about the model of the components.
 ILC estimates the weights by minimizing the variance of the resulting map.